sagravsd/sagravsd.github.io/_posts/2025-04-28-wordtrip-ios.md

 ### Device Details

-The device used for testing this app was an **iPhone 6s** (Model MN1M2LL/A) with **iOS version 15.8.3**.
+The device used for testing this app was an **iPhone 8** (Model MQ6V2LL/A) with **iOS version 16.7.10**.
 A full file system image of this mobile was acquired for the analysis.
-To achieve this, we used **Cellebrite**, which ran the **checkra1n jailbreak** to gain privileged access to the phone to get all possible files.
-Multiple images were taken at different times to check the difference in data stored in cache.
+To achieve this, we used **Autopsy** to analyze the full system image.
+Multiple images were taken at different times to check the difference in data stored and app behavior.

 ### Software Used